tjx666/better_ruler/README.md

 - Hold down the `shift` key to quickly show and hide the size and close button.

 If the shortcut does not work, please click on the blank area on the page and try again.

+### 1.2.3 You Can show and hide the size of the highlighted elements now (hold down the `shift` key)
+### 1.2.0 Based on shadow-dom, plugin styles are not affected by web pages